adammertel/Leaflet.Control.Select/README.md

 ## How to use

-- 1. a) `npm i
+- 1. a) get the npm package `npm i --save leaflet.control.select`
-- 1. b) downlaod this repository and use dist folder (you can also build it (see `How to develop`))
+- 1. b) download/clone/fork this repository and use dist folder (you can also build it (see `How to develop`))
-- 2. include the original leaflet js and css also
+- 2. include the original leaflet js and css
 - 3. define `L.Control.Select` instance (see options or storybook documentation)

 ```js